LucasMolinag/LightBnB/README.md

   `$ git clone https://github.com/YOUR-USERNAME/lightbnb`
 4. Done!

+## Setting up the Database

+1. In the psql terminal create a database called lightbnb using the following command:

+`CREATE DATABASE lightbnb;`

+2. Connect to the database:

+`\c lightbnb`

+3. Run the following command to setup the database:

+`\i migrations/01_schema.sql`

+4. Verify tables were created by running the following command:

+`\dt`

+5. tables should have been created:

+properties
+property_reviews
+reservetions
+users

+6. Populate database:

+`\i seeds/01_seeds.sql`
+`\i seeds/02_seeds.sql`

 ## Finishing touches
 1. Head into /lightbnb/LightBnB_WebApp-master
 3. Install dependencies using the `npm install` command.